 PICO is an acronym that can help you create a well-built clinical question by identifying the key aspects of a complex patient presentation.
-In addition to the four main concepts of a clinical questions (PICO), there are two additional factors that you can also include in your question:

 Patient or Problem = hypertension